 There is a group of bachelorettes, a new couple who have only shown their good sides to each other, an established couple struggling, a man separated from his girlfriend, and my personal favorite – a one-night stand turned week-long visit.

-Charming and hysterical, this contemporary fiction book lifted my spirits and had me laughing out loud.
+Charming and hysterical, this contemporary fiction book lifted my spirits and had me laughing out loud which is amazing for a quarantine fiction.

 Isolation Books Set in Winter